predict-idlab/The-Distribution-Coverage-Loss/README.md

 # The-Distribution-Coverage-Loss
-Repo for the conference paper: "The Distribution Coverage Loss: A customizable-distribution-baseduncertainty quantification loss function for gradient-based models".
+Repo for the conference paper: "The Distribution Coverage Loss: A customizable-distribution-based uncertainty quantification loss function for gradient-based models".

 ## Usage
 Install the required packages in the requirements.txt file and then you can run the notebooks.